davedbase/solid-slider/README.md

 ## Changelog

 - 1.0.0 - Initial release
-- 1.0.2 - Changed the exported API to use an object rather than an array.
+- 1.0.3 - Changed the exported API to be slightly more flexible.

 ## Keen Options API